-The reptile is a nocturnal animal.
+The reptile is nocturnal.
 It catches its prey underground and also visits the surface to hunt.
 It has a carnivorous diet and feeds chiefly on insects, spiders, and centipedes.
 It comes to the surface during daylight hours only if it's disturbed in some way, such as by rain filling its burrow or the land being ploughed.

 Although the word "hemipenes" is generally used in the plural, the structure actually consists of one trunk that splits into two upper lobes.

 The Iberian worm lizard lives in Portugal and Spain.
-There is considerable variation in the species, which has led some scientists to say that it should really be separated into two different species.
+Considerable variation exists in the species, which has led some scientists to say that it should really be separated into two different species.
 Like other amphisbaenians, the Iberian worm lizard lives underground, builds burrows, and feeds mainly on insects and insect larvae.
 The animal is pink, brown, or blue in colour.

 The Iberian worm lizard has been studied in more depth than many other amphisbaenians.
-Researchers have discovered that this animal—and perhaps other amphisbaenians—can control its temperature by changing its location underground.
-It moves into deeper and cooler soil when to gets too hot.
+Researchers have discovered that this animal—and perhaps its relatives—can control its temperature by changing its location underground.
+It moves into deeper and cooler soil when it gets too hot.
 On the other hand, it moves underneath rocks when it becomes too cold.

 Sense Organs and Catching Prey